|

 Can I remit my EB-5 investment directly from my Indian bank account to a US Regional Center?

 No — this is a common and serious mistake.
-A direct remittance from India to a US Regional Center is treated as a FEMA violation and can jeopardise both your EB-5 approval and your Indian tax position, potentially triggering an Income Tax audit in India.
+A direct remittance from an Indian resident’s account to a US Regional Center can create serious FEMA, LRS, and source/path-of-funds problems and can jeopardise both your EB-5 approval and your Indian tax position, potentially triggering an Income Tax audit in India.
 The remittance must be structured correctly, typically through your own qualifying offshore account, in a way that complies with both USCIS source-and-path-of-funds requirements and Indian exchange-control rules.
 An EB-5 lawyer familiar with Indian cases should advise you on the structure before any funds move.

 Can I borrow against my Indian property and use the loan proceeds for EB-5?